rayr123/almost-squid-place/README.md

 # Almost Reddit Place

-> README file will be written once the project is finished.

 ![Cover](cover.png)

 Almost Reddit Place is r/place canvas clone made with Appwrite, Alpine.js and TailwindCSS.
 I decided to create this project to showcase what Appwrite is capable of, and learn how to work with canvas on website.